 In common with many not-for-profit organizations, the organization derives revenues from various sources, the completeness of which is not susceptible to satisfactory audit verification.
-Accordingly, our verification of the revenues was limited to the amounts recorded in the records of the organization and we were not able to determine whether any adjustments might be necessary to revenues, excess of revenues over expenses, assets and net assets.
+Accordingly, our verification of revenues was limited to the amounts recorded in the records of the organization and we were not able to determine whether any adjustments might be necessary to revenues, excess of revenues over expenses, assets and net assets.
+Our audit opinion on the financial statements related to the period ended June 30, 2017 was modified accordingly because of the possible effects of this limitation in scope.